erikbhan/UniTac/README.md

 Finally, you need to add functionality to the sensor.
 There is sample code in the package folder under "Runtime" > "Samples".
 Simply drag the wanted functionality onto the sensor GameObject in the Unity Hierarchy, then configure via the Inspector again (for example, if you need to make a 3D object to use as a prefab for spawning).

+### Documentation

+For concrete examples on how to use our library, please see the `Runtime/Samples` folder.

+For API documentation, please see the [wiki](https://erikbhan.github.io/bachelor/).

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.